 Fight Spring Allergy Symptoms With Natural Remedies

-One of the best ways to strengthen your defences against the dreaded yellow poison (pollen) is to spring clean your home.
-Throughout the winter months, your home has been accumulating dust, dirt and other allergens.
+One of the best ways to strengthen your defences against the dreaded yellow poison (pollen) and dust is to spring clean your home.
+Throughout the winter months, your home has been accumulating dust, dirt and other allergens, especially in carpets.
 So you are not doing yourself any favours by putting off that deep clean every week as the pollen entering your home may lead to a cross-reaction with the other allergens already present.
 Check out our article How To Clean the Top 15 Neglected Areas in Your House as well as our other fantastic spring cleaning articles for tips and advice on cleaning those forgotten corners of your home.
 If you need professional results, consult the professional carpet cleaners at FantasticCleaners.com or their colleagues from the upholstery and furnishing cleaning department.
 The experienced tradesmen will provide either hot water extraction cleaning or a dry chem treatment for those delicate and sensitive fabrics.

 Research published by the National Centre for Biotechnology shows a link between maintaining a healthy gut full of beneficial bacteria and a reduction in allergic reactions.
 Consider adding a probiotic drink or yoghurt to your diet to help build a strong immune system supported by an equally strong digestive system.